Porous cylinder arrays for optimal wake and drag characteristics: Results

 \subsection{Flow Within the Porous Arrays}

 The differences in drag and enstrophy values associated with each of the four selected individuals ultimately arise from differences in how the flow behaves around and within the clusters.
 As mentioned in some of the studies discussed earlier \citep{Ricardo2016}, vorticity cancellation due to the interference of neighbouring cylinders plays a prominent role in determining wake characteristics.
 Thus, we take a closer look at flow patterns that develop within the porous structures for each of the four selected Pareto-optimal individuals, and examine the resulting impact on enstrophy and drag.
-For this purpose, vorticity data collected from the numerical simulations was decomposed into its constituent modes using Proper Orthogonal Decomposition (POD), also referred to as Principal Component Analysis.
-This allows us to isolate the most energetic flow structures (i.e., POD modes) in the interior and the wake of the cylinder arrays.
-We note that a POD mode's `energy' is not related to the concept of potential or kinetic energy, but it rather indicates how much variation in the data can be accounted for using a particular mode.
-Figure \ref{fig:modes} shows the most energetic modes which contain the highest variation in vorticity over time.
-Mathematically, these modes can be described as the first eigenvector (i.e., those associated with the largest eigenvalue) of the covariance matrix constructed using the flow snapshots.
-A total of 100 vorticity snapshots spanning one shedding time period in the steady state were used for each of the individuals shown in Figure \ref{fig:modes}.
-Each such 2D snapshot was rearranged into a 1D column vector containing the vorticity values, and arranged sequentially in columns to form the sample matrix.
+The evolution of the vorticity field over one shedding time period is shown in Figure~\ref{fig:vorticitySnapshots} for the four selected arrays.

-One notable observation in the first POD mode for individual A (lowest enstrophy - Figure \ref{fig:1-modes}) is the presence of cohesive structures that occupy a large portion of the array's interior region.
-These mode structures exhibit a tendency to align in the streamwise direction and appear to `attach' to neighbouring cylinders.
+One notable observation for individual A is the presence of cohesive structures (i.e., internal boundary layers) that occupy the array's interior, and remain persistent throughout the shedding period without undergoing notable changes in form and strength.
+These structures exhibit a tendency to align in the streamwise direction and appear to `attach' to neighbouring cylinders.
 This is likely related to the relative closeness of adjacent cylinders and their specific arrangement within the array.
-Such cohesive structures are found less frequently as we move from individual A to D, where we instead observe increasingly fragmented mode structures present in the interior.
+Such internal cohesive structures are found less frequently as we move from individual A to D, where we instead observe structures that are less persistent and undergo rapid changes in shape, direction, and intensity over time.
+The changes are most prominently observed for individual D, i.e., the high-drag high-enstrophy configuration.